hollowverse-archive/hollowverse/README.md

 ### Back-end

-* Start the server via nodemon: `npm run server/dev`
+* Start the server via nodemon: `npm run server/express`

 This will run the server straight from the source in `./server/src`.
 Nodemon will automatically refresh it on changes.

+### Building in production mode and deploying

+* Build assets in production mode and run Firebase Hosting locally: `npm run server/firebase`
+* Deploy to Firebase: `npm run deploy` - requires access to the Firebase project

+These commands are independend.
+It's not required to run anything before `npm run deploy`.

 ## Built With